Claude Code: Setup and Usage Tutorial¶

 Recommendation: Start with Your Comfort Zone

-If you're primarily a terminal user who lives in vim, emacs, or tmux, start with the CLI.
 If you spend most of your time in VS Code, start with the Extension.
 You can always use both!

 2. Prerequisites & Account Setup¶